'The Hike' - Chapter Eighteen - Going Early for a Change

 Day 11:

 The question lingers: Would I tear it and take one with me, or would I leave it there to die of natural causes?
-I’ve seen a lot of people keeping the corpse of this rare beauty in their houses, but I like to believe that I wouldn’t do it.
+I’ve seen some people keeping the corpse of this rare beauty in their houses, but I like to believe that I wouldn’t do it.
 You never know for sure until you’re in that situation, but taking this magnificent flower as a trophy seems wrong.

 The rocky, unreliable path covered with small bushes scared me a couple of times, and as I got lower and lower, the path became more and more dangerous.
 The concern of falling from my right grew as I came closer to Kozia Stena (Goat Wall).
 I realized why the hut was named like that.
 I was literally one step away from my death.
 Just like those fucking mountain goat videos, where some of them defy gravity while others just fall 50 meters into their doom.
 No Nescafé or amphetamine can wake you up like the possibility of your permanent death staring at you.
 So my eyes got wide open, my prayers louder, and step by step, I walked forward.
+Apparently I pray around the possibility of death.
+These Christians, they got me from a young age.

 It was almost lunchtime when I left the hut.
 I had just eaten one delicious cake, and I was ready for the path ahead, which looked way safer and more enjoyable.